Masha and the Bear: Awards and achievements

-According to the Associated Press, "Masha, who is dressed in a folk costume with a headscarf, became a household name in many Muslim nations including Indonesia."
-Dmitry Loveyko, managing director of Animaccord, said that "It's a Muslim country, so we thought we're lucky she wears a headscarf and her legs are covered!"

 Mobile apps

 The first Masha and the Bear mobile app was released by Apps Ministry in August 2011.
 In 2013 the first mobile game Masha and the Bear: Search and Rescue was published by Apps Ministry.
 Later more publishers such as Indigo Kids, PSV Studio, Noviy Disk developed and released games and apps featuring Masha and the Bear.

 Distribution

 Netflix has released 27 of the first 29 episodes in 9 episodes of 3 segments each.
-Many of the videos were uploaded multiple times on three different YouTube channels ("Маша и Медведь", "Get Movies" and "Masha and The Bear") so their view counts across up to three channels have been combined.
+Many of the videos were uploaded multiple times on three YouTube channels ("Маша и Медведь", "Get Movies" and "Masha and The Bear") so their view counts across up to three channels have been combined.